Skip to main content

 • PostgreSQL 16

-• Keycloak (with GitHub as identity provider)
+• Keycloak (with GitHub and optional GitLab identity providers)

 Environment variables